St George's, University of London

 What you need to know

 Easy to get into?
-For the five year medicine degree the entry requirements are AAA at A-level or equivalent.
-Further to this applicants will need: 416 points from their top eight subjects at GCSE (A*-58, A-52, B- 46, C-40, D-34, E-28); a pass in the UK Clinical Aptitude Test; evidence of relevant work experience; and satisfactory health and police checks.
+For the five year medicine degree the entry requirements are AAA at A Level, including biology or chemistry, and a grade B at AS Level.
+Further to this applicants will need: 416 points from their top eight subjects at GCSE (A*-58, A-52, B- 46, C-40, D-34, E-28); meet the individual sections scores and overall minimum score in the UK Clinical Aptitude Test; evidence of relevant work experience; and satisfactory health and police checks.

-Vital statistics: More than 4,000 students across three southwest London sites.
-St George's has a joint faculty of health and social care sciences with Kingston University, so some courses offered by the faculty are validated by Kingston and others by the University of London.
+Vital statistics: Over 5,000 students, some of whom are taught jointly with Kingston University.
+St George's has a joint faculty of health and social care sciences with Kingston, so some courses offered by the faculty are validated by Kingston and others by the University of London.
 Excellent graduate employment rate, perhaps unsurprisingly.

 Added value: As it shares its site with St George's Hospital NHS Trust, students benefit from studying within a hospital environment offering excellent clinical resources and expertise.
 It pioneered the graduate entry programme for medics and a common foundation programme for all students.
 A £7m halls extension opened in August 2012 increasing capacity to 486.
-Work was also completed last year on a new purpose-built suite of labs and flexible open-plan office areas.
+Work was also completed recently on a new purpose-built suite of labs and flexible open-plan office areas.
 More than 200 study spaces in quiet and silent zones have been introduced into the library as part of a refurbishment.
+St George's are also offering a new health and wellbeing postgraduate course, addressing "challenges for UK health and social care, including integrated care, working across boundaries, public engagement, patient self-management, definitions of wellbeing, and the new commissioning landscape."

-Graduate prospects: Came out on top with 92.1 per cent finding graduate level employment.
+Graduate prospects: Came in second place out of 123 universities, with 87.3 per cent finding graduate level employment.

 Cheap to live there?
 Considering it's in London, accommodation in Tooting is cheaper than most other areas.
-A privately rented room in a shared house or flat will set you back around £100 per week.
+A privately rented room in a shared house or flat will set you back around £109 a week on average.

 Transport links: You can hop on to the Northern Line at Tooting Broadway tube just five minutes walk away, which will whisk you into central London in 20 minutes.
 Earlsfield, Tooting and Wimbledon mainline stations are also close by and there are plenty of bus routes.
 The journey between central London and Kingston takes roughly the same time via the overground railway.